Skip to main content Skip to navigation

 To help recover stocks of iconic demersal scalefish including WA dhufish, pink snapper and red emperor, stronger measures have been introduced across WA so we have fish for future generations.

-Demersal scalefish in Western Australia (WA) are long-lived, slow-growing species that live close to the seabed and are highly valued by the community for their role in supplying premium seafood and supporting recreational fishing and marine tourism.
+Demersal scalefish in Western Australia (WA) are long-lived, slow-growing species that live close to the seabed and are highly valued by the community for their role in supporting recreational fishing and marine tourism, and supplying premium seafood through charter and commercial fishing.

 Demersal fishing reforms for the future of WA